 Extrinsic rewards may include working conditions and status.
-A fair degree of research supports that the intrinsic rewards are much more likely to produce attitudes about satisfaction that are related to performance

-It is a complete model of motivation.
-The research covered the applicability to managers.
-They brought about the relationship between job attitude, job performance and job satisfaction.
-The whole model is designed on the traditional assumption that there is a positive relationship between satisfaction and performance.
+A fair degree of research supports that the intrinsic rewards are much more likely to produce attitudes about satisfaction that are related to performance designed on the traditional assumption that there is a positive relationship between satisfaction and performance.
 It is a multivariate model to which helps to explain the relationship between satisfaction and performance.
 Porter and Lawler have attempted to measure variables such as the values of possible rewards, the perception of effort-rewards probabilities and role perceptions in deriving satisfaction.
 They recommended that the managers should carefully reassess their reward system and structure.
-The in organizations In this model of motivation or effort does not directly lead to performance but factors like one's personal traits, role perceptions, the value he has given for a particular rewards and his perception towards his abilities to achieve the reward work together to achieve the reward.
+The effort-performance-reward-satisfaction should be made integral to the entire system of managing men in organizations.
+In this model of motivation or effort does not directly lead to performance but factors like one's personal traits, role perceptions, the value he has given for a particular rewards and his perception towards his abilities to achieve the reward work together to achieve the reward.
 Ones he has achieved what he has expected to achieve, he is satisfied or else the process continues.